-Currently there are no Directors in the 30-39 years age bracket.
+^{} Currently there are no Directors in the 30-39 years age bracket.

-In addition, the Company has not implemented term limits for the Directors on its Board.
+In addition, the Board has determined, being a seventeen-year-old company, not to establish strict term limits for Directors at this time due to the potential loss of contributions from Directors who have significant insight into the Company and its operations.
 The Company believes that it is important to have a balance between Directors who have a long history and organizational understanding of the Company with Directors who bring new perspectives and ideas to the Board.
-Accordingly, the Board has not established term limits due to the potential loss of contributions from Directors who have significant insight into the Company and its operations.
 The Company values the experience and continuity provided by its longer-term Directors and believes its current assessment process is adequate to address Board needs.
+The Board will continue to evaluate on an ongoing basis whether strict term limits would be advisable.

-Of the Company's seven current Directors, one was appointed in 2007, two were appointed in each of 2008 and 2009, one was appointed in 2014 and one was appointed in 2018.
-Elif Lévesque is presented to the Shareholders in this Circular as a new Nominee for election to the Board at the Meeting.
+Of the Company's eight current Directors, one was appointed in 2007, two were appointed in each of 2008 and 2009, one was appointed in 2014, one was appointed in 2018 and one was appointed in 2023.